YC’s Earth AI closes funding for its platform to make mining less wasteful – TechCrunch

 In 2018, Earth AI field-tested remote unexplored areas and claims to have generated a 50X better success rate than traditional exploration methods, while spending on average $11,000 per prospect discovery.
 In Australia, for instance, companies often spend several million dollars to arrive at the same result.

-Jared Friedman, YCombinator partner comented in a statement: “The possibility of discovering new mineral deposits with AI is a fascinating and thought-provoking idea.
+Jared Friedman, YCombinator partner, commented in a statement: “The possibility of discovering new mineral deposits with AI is a fascinating and thought-provoking idea.
 Earth AI has the potential not just to become an incredibly profitable company, but to reduce the cost of the metals we need to build our civilization, and that has huge implications for the world.”

 “Earth AI is taking a novel approach to a large and important industry — and that approach is already showing tremendous promise”, Mikhail Taver, partner at Gagarin Capital said.

-This latest investment from Gagarin Capital joins a line of other AI-based products and services and investments it’s made into YC companies, such as Wallarm, Gosu.AI and CureSkin.
-Gagarin’s exits include MSQRD (acquired by Facebook), and AIMatter (acquired by Google).
+This latest investment from Gagarin Capital joins a line of other AI-based products and services and investments it has made into YC companies, such as Wallarm, Gosu.AI and CureSkin.
+Gagarin’s exits include MSQRD (acquired by Facebook) and AIMatter (acquired by Google).